Check out the first gameplay trailer for PS5 game Godfall

 In the trailer we get our first look at the world of Aperion, which is on the precipice of ruin, and it's set to some damn cool (and unexpected) music.
 The trailer shows off the melee weapons and powerful abilities you'll combine to slash your way through Aperion and the "god-like" armor you'll unlock through your battles.

 Godfall offers a fantasy setting and a soulslike combat system you can enjoy in both single-player and co-op gameplay.
 It's been described as a "looter-slasher" by the developers at Counterplay Games.
-In Godfall, you'll choose from one of three primary classes that you can flex with to create a versatile character.
+In Godfall, you'll choose from one of three weapon classes and 12 total Valorplates that you can flex with to create a versatile character.

 According to the YouTube trailer description, in Godfall "you are the last of the Valorian knights, god-like warriors able to equip Valorplates, legendary armor sets that transform wielders into unstoppable masters of melee combat Tear through foes as you climb through each of the elemental realms and challenge the mad god, Macros who awaits you at the top."